Internet of Things and Blockchain: the engines behind Web3

 Actuators

-After being processed by the cloud or hardware,the information gathered by the sensors may signal the need for a change,.
+After being processed by the cloud or hardware, the information gathered by the sensors may signal the need for a change,.
 Therefore, the information is transformed into commands and sent to actuators, which in turn will cause the response of target objects.
 These are tools or other physical entities capable of exerting an influence on the environment so as to change its state.
-Therefore, actuators do not act directly on the environment, but delegate the task to the target objects.
+Actuators, therefore, do not act directly on the context, but by delegating the task they complete the meaning of the Internet of Things: we now know what it is, having observed a complete ‘cycle’ of it.

 Applications/user interfaces

-The Internet of Things is not just about automation, the user plays a key role.
+The IoT is not just about automation, the user plays a key role in the definition of the Internet of Things.
 Through applications and interfaces, often hosted in devices such as smartphones, tablets or smartwatches, we can interact with the IoT and exploit it for our own purposes.
 Not only can we remotely control our ‘smart’ objects, ordering changes, but we can set our own ‘preferences‘ and receive customised notifications from sensors.

 The IoT, however, also has utility beyond everyday use: researchers from all fields can harness the computing power of the Cloud to process Big Data collected from sensors, useful for statistical and experimental purposes.